Overview of 7-Week Blocks

-Beginning Spring 2025, most Ensign College campus courses will move from the current 14-week semester to two 7-week blocks within a semester.
-Students will benefit from the opportunity to focus on fewer topics at a time.
+As of Spring 2025, most Ensign College campus courses are 7-week block courses, with two blocks in each semester.
+Students benefit from the opportunity to focus on fewer topics at a time.

 The reason for this change is simple: students do better in 7-week blocks.
 When we talked with other schools that have been using 7-week blocks, we learned that more students complete their courses and graduate on time.
 We want this for you, too!